Silver fillings

 Prosthodontists, while being highly trained, are highly trained in the old, conservative philosophy and are firmly ingrained in dental school traditions.

-amalgam filling.
+Do NOT push this man out of his comfort zone.
+My advice is, that if you’re going to have this man be your dentist, to let him do what he is comfortable doing, which is the amalgam filling.
 (They like to say silver and avoid any reference to mercury because saying mercury scares people.
 I know how they think.
-I had that lecture in dental school--it was nearly an entire class period in our ethics class where we were told not to make any reference to the mercury in the fillings.
+I had that lecture in dental school—it was nearly an entire class period in our ethics class where we were told not to make any reference to the mercury in the fillings.
 But there is more mercury in those fillings than silver.
 There is copper and some zinc, and the correct term is amalgam.)

 Yes, the white filling has distinct advantages.
 The chief advantage, in my mind, is that you have to grind away much less of the natural tooth with the white filling.
 The amalgam filling requires a minimum depth of 2 millimeters, a boxed out form, and all undermined tooth structure has to be ground away.
-With the white filling, you just have to take out the decay and then it's bonded to the tooth.
+With the white filling, you just have to take out the decay and then the filling is bonded to the tooth.
 Some amalgam fillings require grinding away of three or four times the amount tooth structure compared to a white filling.

-filling preparations to see the dramatic difference that occurs in
+You may want to see photos of white filling preparations to see the dramatic difference that occurs in some cases.

 My advice.
 I hope this is helpful.

-—Dr. Hall
+—Dr. David Hall

-referral to an expert cosmetic dentist.
+Click here for referral to an expert cosmetic dentist.

 Other questions: